-Coronavirus: Joe Biden to reinstate travel restrictions, says White House official
+Coronavirus: Joe Biden to reinstate travel restrictions; India’s recoveries cross 1.03 crore

 A White House official on Sunday said that United States President Joe Biden will reimpose coronavirus travel restrictions on most non-American citizens who have been in Britain, Brazil, Ireland and most of Europe.